ctoruno/Personal-Website/content/blog/gis-exploding/index.md

 As we can see, we now have a geo data frame with 71 rows.
 However, there is no way for us to know which feature is what.
-If we plot the data and differentiate by different features, we are only able to distinguish the three larger ones: continental China, the island of Taiwan, and the island of Hainan, respectively.
+If we plot the data and color different features with different colors, we are only able to distinguish the three larger ones: continental China, the island of Taiwan, and the island of Hainan, respectively.
 Therefore, we need to highlight the second larger polygon.
 We can do this by estimating the area and subsetting

 ```python